CodeEditorLand/Common/README.md

 A developer working within the `Mountain` codebase would use `Common` as
 follows:

-1.  **Implement a Trait:** In `Mountain/Source/environment/`, provide the concrete implementation for a `Common` trait.
+1.  **Implement a Trait:** In `Mountain/Source/Environment/`, provide the concrete implementation for a `Common` trait.

     ```rust
-    // In Mountain/Source/environment/FsProvider.rs
+    // In Mountain/Source/Environment/FileSystemProvider.rs
-    use Common::fs::{FsReader, FsWriter};
+    use Common::FileSystem::{FileSystemReader, FileSystemWriter};

     #[async_trait]
-    impl FsReader for MountainEnvironment {
+    impl FileSystemReader for MountainEnvironment {
         async fn ReadFile(&self, Path: &PathBuf) -> Result<Vec<u8>, CommonError> {
-            // Delegate to the handler which contains the actual `tokio::fs` call.
+            // ... actual `tokio::fs` call ...
-            handlers::fs::ReadFileLogic(&self.AppHandle, Path).await
         }
         // ...
     }
     ```

-2.  **Create and Execute an Effect:** In a command handler or other logic file, create and run an effect.
+2.  **Create and Execute an Effect:** In business logic, create and run an effect.

     ```rust
-    // In a Mountain handler
+    // In a Mountain service or command
-    use Common::fs;
+    use Common::FileSystem;
-    use Common::effect::AppRuntime;
+    use Common::Effect::ApplicationRunTime;

-    async fn some_logic(runtime: Arc<impl AppRuntime>) {
+    async fn some_logic(runtime: Arc<impl ApplicationRunTime>) {
         let path = PathBuf::from("/my/file.txt");
-        let read_effect = fs::ReadFile(path);
+        let read_effect = FileSystem::ReadFile(path);

         match runtime.Run(read_effect).await {
             Ok(content) => info!("File content length: {}", content.len()),